 It may feel somewhat daft explaining to a three-month-old what is going on, but there is no harm starting to simply talk about travel from a very young age.
 Get some books about planes, talk about how they take off and you will land somewhere new, what you will need to bring with you and how there might be some different behaviours you expect of them on the plane (like sitting still and do not kick the seat!!).

 Other little things to think about in preparing a child not just for the flight but travelling in general:

 - Be prepared to use different nappies (diapers) for different situations (i.e. pull-ups or wrap around).
-The change table in a plane is very small!
-Likewise where you wouldn’t dare let your child touch the floor in a filthy pit bathroom in a Vietnam market, you’ll be glad you mastered the art of standing or in-stroller changes
+The changing table in a plane is very small!
+Likewise, where you wouldn’t dare let your child touch the floor in a filthy pit bathroom in a Vietnam market, you’ll be glad you mastered the art of standing or in-stroller changes

 - Get your infant used to having bottles at room temperature if they currently have bottles heated

 - Can your child drink instant formula/milk from a carton and straw if filling and cleaning bottles is not practical?